aneurokumar/figure1lab-internship/READme.md

 - **Bevacizumab**: Targets VEGF and is used for a variety of cancers, including colorectal, lung, glioblastoma, breast, liver, and kidney cancer.

 <ins>Reformulated KSQ:</ins>
 Cancer cell lines have been used to develop antibody therapies against specific cancers thanks to scRNAseq data.
 How can we explore a cancer cell lines' scRNAseq data to reveal their underlying anomalies related to cell growth, maturation, proliferation, differentiation, and survival?
-Are the same proteins or protein-mediated pathways present in other cancers, where we can apply the same therapies developed for HER2 and VEGF?
+Are the same proteins or protein-mediated pathways present in other cancers, and if yes where we can apply the same therapies developed for HER2 and VEGF?

 ## **Mini-Literature Review**